 Now, The First 12 Weeks is on display at Navy Pier as a photo exhibit featuring 12 photos taken from the series.
-The exhibit will open for the next year, and is located near the Chicago Shakespeare Theater staircase about halfway down Navy Pier (near Door 5).
+The exhibit will be open through November 2023, and is located near the Chicago Shakespeare Theater staircase about halfway down Navy Pier (near Door 5).

 The First 12 Weeks series was told through the lens of three families in the Chicago area, covering themes including isolation as a new immigrant; LGBTQ+ parenthood; and bringing home a baby in a multigenerational, multicultural household.
 Each story also covered themes familiar to any new parent, from exhaustion and late-night feedings to returning to work to a baby’s refusal to eat.

 “When a baby comes home, so much unfolds behind closed doors in these crucial early weeks, yet we still, as a culture, struggle to know what new mothers need,” said Cassie Walker Burke, WBEZ’s external editor who oversaw the project.
 “We felt like what the mothers were saying needed to be shared broadly.
 So we decided to turn our reporting series into a photo-driven exhibition on Navy Pier, one of Chicago’s most popular destinations.”

 As visitors pass through The First 12 Weeks photo exhibit at Navy Pier, they can hold their phone over QR codes to read about each family’s experience with new parenthood and to see additional photos.
 Audio players in each story further allow visitors to hear from the mothers in their own words.
 The exhibit also encourages viewers to submit their own experiences and ideas for future reporting.